michaelhallam123/TorusParticles/README.md

 ## Usage

+### Loading presets

 To load a preset, drag and drop it onto the executable file.
 When run without a preset, the executable will load `preset1.json` by default.

+### Editing presets

 Numbers, sizes, colors, masses and radii of particles, as well as simulation parameters such as the timestep, can be specified in `.json` preset files.
 See the files in the `presets` folder for examples.

+When there is a large number of small particles on the screen, recommend setting the timestep `dt` to a sufficiently small number, and `antialiasing` to `false`.